There are many reasons to test your business name, but this might be the most compelling: names can influence destiny.

 When testing your business name, test your business name only.
 Leave the logo design and any other considerations for later tests.

-Read more about double-barreled questions and other poll biases here, and when you’re ready, get our tips for testing logos here.
+Read more about double-barreled questions and writing unbiased questions here, and when you’re ready, get our tips for testing logos here.

-Unless it’s obvious what your business does (example, John’s Insurance Company), it’s usually a good idea to briefly state your company’s purpose.
+Unless it’s obvious what your business does (for instance, John’s Insurance Company), it’s usually a good idea to briefly state your company’s purpose.
 Here’s a good example:

 Without a little context to explain what the consultancy does, the idea of hearts and lawyers might seem an odd pair.
 A quick, simple explanation will help respondents understand what your business name seeks to accomplish.

-In this example, because respondents know what the product does, they can give helpful answers like these:
+In this brand name testing example, because respondents know what the product does, they can give helpful answers like these:

 • “[Option B] sounds like a snack for humans.”